hchen795/hchen795.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='#'>Northwestern University</a>

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Mudd Library 3016</p>
+    <p>2233 Tech Drive</p>
+    <p>Evanston, Illinois, 60208</p>

+news: false  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a third-year PhD student in the Department of Statistics at the University of Wisconsin-Madison, advised by Professor [Vikas Singh](https://www.biostat.wisc.edu/~vsingh/).
+Previously, I earned my Bachelor's degree in Statistics from Renmin University of China in 2022.

+I am broadly interested in machine learning for sequential data, with a focus on time series analysis, forecasting, and generative modeling.
+My current research explores probabilistic modeling and diffusion models for applications involving time series and neuroimaging data, such as EEG analysis, sleep studies, and 3D MRI brain volume generation.
+I am also interested in representation learning and scalable deep learning methods for structured temporal data.

+In my spare time, I enjoy swimming and spending time with my dog.